Vyral/robert-mack/_posts/2022-08-25-is-google-predicting-a-housing-market-crash.md

 {% include pullquote.html %}

 **3\.
-Affordability is down.** Mortgage interest rates are up, so the average buyer can afford less home.&nbsp;
+Affordability is down.** Mortgage interest rates are up, so the average buyer can afford less.&nbsp;

 **4\.
 This market is being compared to last year.** 2021 might have been the most competitive housing market ever.
 It doesn’t make sense to compare our current conditions to those.

-Based on these factors, our market isn’t crashing, but it is slowing down.
-So is it a good time to buy or sell a home?
+Based on these factors, our market isn’t crashing, but it is slowing.
+Then is it a good time to buy or sell a home?
 Honestly, the answer depends on your situation.
 If you’d like to know what decision makes sense for you, just call or email us.
 We’d love to help\!